 There’s also the Carbs & Cals Pocket Counter or the Carbs & Cals app for Android or iPhone.
 These will help you to compare the food on your plate to the photos in the book or app, to quickly see the nutrients in your meal.

 Allergies & intolerances

-Food cooked hot to order is the safest option – be wary of anything that may have been left standing or reheated.
-Watching where local people eat, or asking for recommendations, is a good way of finding the most reputable eating places.
+Food cooked hot to order is the safest option and be wary of anything that may have been left standing or reheated.
+Watching where local people eat, or asking for recommendations, is a good way of finding the best eating places.

 You should talk to your doctor for advice before you go, and get information from the tourist office, embassy or high commission of the country you're visiting about getting medical treatment while you're there.

 - Check your insurance policy, so you know what your insurers will pay for.

 - Give the doctor the generic name – not just the brand name – of your medication.